bsingley/ask-my-dog/README.md

 ## Current State

 The app is live as a Streamlit web app.
-A native iOS and Android version is actively in development.
+A native iOS version is in final pre-submission polish.

 ### Streamlit App Stack
 | Layer | Technology |